ciberado/k8s-lab-based-training/0400-DATA-AND-STATE/144-stateful-sets/README.md

 kubectl get pvc
 ```

-* See the identifiers of the AWS volumes associated to the `statefulset`
+* See the identifiers of the AWS EBS volumes associated to the `statefulset`

 ```bash
 aws ec2 describe-volumes \